 Today, by contrast, you have afforded the president no scheduling input, no meaningful information, and so little time to prepare that you've effectively denied the administration a fair opportunity to participate.

-House passed rules, provide a president and his attorneys the right to cross-examine witnesses, review the evidence before the committee.
+House passed rules provide a president and his attorneys the right to cross-examine witnesses, review the evidence before the committee.

 Anyway, Jordan Seculo, executive director of the American Center for Law and Justice, is with us.

-Greg Jarrett, Fox News legal analyst, his latest book just out bestseller, Witch Hunt, the story of the greatest mass delusion in American political history.
+Greg Jarrett, Fox News legal analyst, his latest book, Just Out, Bestseller, Witch Hunt, The Story of the Greatest Mass Delusion in American Political History.

 Well, you're absolutely right.

-And the letter was uh 100% correct.
+And the letter was 100% correct.

-All the fact witnesses allegedly have already testified.
+All the fact witnesses, allegedly, have already testified.

-And the president was deprived of an opportunity to have his counsel present uh to question those particular witnesses, and indeed Republicans and the president were deprived of the longstanding right in such matters to call their own witnesses.
+And the president was deprived of an opportunity to have his counsel present to question those particular witnesses.

-Uh so what are we left with?
+So what are we left with?

-We're left with a bunch of pinheaded professors who were going to weigh in on Federalist 65 and the meaning of the impeachment clause, and it varies from constitutional scholar uh to, you know, legal expert.
+We're left with a bunch of pinheaded professors who are going to weigh in on Federalist 65 and the meaning of the impeachment clause.

-But it's clear that Nadler is never going to be fair uh in much the same way that Adam Schiff was fundamentally unfair and uh deprived the president of due process, which the Supreme Court has said applies to congressional hearings.
+But it's clear that Nadler is never going to be fair in much the same way that Adam Schiff was fundamentally unfair and deprived the president of due process, which the Supreme Court has said applies to congressional hearings.

-These these people are nuts.
+These people are nuts.

 This is real.